The Latest from IFC

 The study provides insights into the barriers women face in obtaining housing finance and what steps can be taken to overcome them.

 As part of the broader World Bank Group’s response to the Russian invasion of Ukraine, IFC has launched a $2 billion package to support the Ukrainian private sector.

-IFC, a member of the World Bank Group, is the largest global development institution focused exclusively on the private sector in developing countries.
+IFC is the largest global development institution focused on the private sector in developing countries.

+IFC, a member of the World Bank Group, advances economic development and improves the lives of people by encouraging the growth of the private sector in developing countries.
 We apply our financial resources, technical expertise, global experience, and innovative thinking to help our partners overcome financial, operational, and other challenges.

-People Supplied with Gas
+People Supplied with Power

-In SME loans
+in Impact from SME loans